Creepybits/VEO_2_Video_generator/README.md

 `pip install google-genai`

 * Download the script you want to use and place in a folder inside your .env.
+Videos will save to the same folder as your script is located.
-* Open Powershell inside a folder where you want the videos to be saved.
+* Open Powershell in your .env.
 * Set your API key to either enviroment or inside the script.
 * Set your prompt and/or source image inside the scrip.
 * From Powershell open the script inside your .env.